-- Spread sweet potatoes on baking sheet and sprinkle with salt and pepper.
-Bake for 25 minutes or until tender.
+- Spread cut sweet potato on baking sheet and sprinkle with ground cumin, taco seasoning and salt.
+Bake for 25 minutes or until fork tender.

 - Heat beans in small saucepan on stove or microwave.
 Then, drain.

-- Assemble tacos by layering spinach on tortilla first, then adding sweet potatoes, beans and hot sauce.
+- Assemble tacos by layering spinach on tortilla first, then adding beans, sweet potatoes, minced onion and cilantro and hot sauce.
 Serve hot.
 Enjoy!